 Sunny Johnson is listed in the credits as "Otter's Co-Ed".
-She does not appear in the movie, however, as her scene was cut (along with director John Landis') due to time constraints.
+She does not appear in the movie, however, as her scene was cut (along with John Landis) due to time constraints.

 Chris Miller based much of the story on his experience as a frat at Dartmouth College.
-Dartmouth's sister school is Mount Holyoke College, of which Emily Dickinson is its most famous alumnus - thus the name "Emily Dickinson College" where Otter and his friends find their dates, though Bennington College was what Miller had in mind.
+Dartmouth's sister school is Mount Holyoke College, of whom Emily Dickinson is its most famous alumnus, thus the name "Emily Dickinson College", where Otter and his friends find their dates, though Bennington College was what Miller had in mind.

-Though Dean Wormer's power-grab through a "little known codicil" was meant to evoke Richard Nixon (Molly Peterson, NPR, "Morning Edition", 7/29/2002), it is not altogether clear Wormer himself was based on any real person.
-Co-writer Chris Miller once noted "Nixon was Dean Wormer", but only as an emphatic contrast to his real-life dean at Dartmouth (Thaddeus Seymour) not being like Wormer at all.
-Regarding any other parallels with Nixon, it is worth noting that almost all the illegal activity depicted in the film is perpetrated by the Deltas.
+Though Dean Wormer's power-grab through a "little known codicil" was meant to evoke Richard Nixon, it is not altogether clear that Wormer himself was based on any real person.
+Chris Miller once noted that "Nixon was Dean Wormer", but only as an emphatic contrast to his real-life dean at Dartmouth (Thaddeus Seymour) not being like Wormer at all.
+Regarding any other parallels with Nixon, it is worth noting, that almost all the illegal activity depicted in the film, is perpetrated by the Deltas.